rmflight/importedPackageTimings/README.md

 longest to load outside of `xcms` itself.

-We can use the `after` entries to see which dependencies after loading have the smallest time to load our package in question, which implies they may be the culprit causing long load times.
+We can use the `after` entries to see which dependencies after loading have the smallest time to load our package in question, which also implies they may be the culprit causing long load times.

 ``` r
 ggplot(dplyr::filter(xcms_time, type %in% "after", which %in% "import"),